|

 education is

-predominantly symbol manipulation and therefore fails to enlighten us.
+predominantly symbol manipulation and

-The art of being directly
+The art of

-Systematic reasoning is
+Systematic

-species or as individuals,
+species and as individuals.

-This given reality is an
+given reality is an infinite

-To be enlightened is to be aware of
+To be enlightened is to be

-total reality in its immanent otherness.
+aware of total reality in its

 Near the end of his life